Real number

-In mathematics, a real number is a number that can be used to measure a continuous one-dimensional quantity such as a distance, duration or temperature.
-Here, continuous means that values can have arbitrarily small variations., as opposed to Integer, Whole and Natural numbers 1, 2, 3, 4 and so on.
+In mathematics, a real number is a number that can be used to measure a continuous one-dimensional quantity such as a length, duration or temperature.
+Here, continuous means that pairs of values can have arbitrarily small differences.
 Every real number can be almost uniquely represented by an infinite decimal expansion.

-The real numbers are fundamental in calculus (and more generally in all mathematics), in particular by their role in the classical definitions of limits, continuity and derivatives.
+The real numbers are fundamental in calculus (and in many other branches of mathematics), in particular by their role in the classical definitions of limits, continuity and derivatives.